-- 56. I would like to make a brief mention of the activities of the two public sector companies under the control of the Ministry of Railways, viz. the Rail India Technical and Economic Services (RITES) and the Indian Railways Construction Company (IRCON).
+54. I would like to make a brief mention of the activities of the two public sector companies under the control of the Ministry of Railways, via the Rail India Technical and Economic Services (RITES) and Indian Railways Construction Company (IRCON).
 The RITES, with a paid up capital of only Rs.
-10 lakhs, has been able to conduct its operations at a profit and has declared dividends of 12% and 25% during the last two financial years.
-Contracts successfully completed by the Company include a preliminary engineering survey of 350 kilometres of electrified double-line project in Iran; another study in Iran about ways and means of increasing the capacity of the broad gauge line from Zahedan to Mirjaveh; the preliminary feasibility-cumeconomic study for three new railway lines totalling 550 kilometres in Syria; a system study for improving the operational efficiency and maintenance standards of Ghana Railways; techno-economic feasibility study in Nigeria and survey for conversion of that country's rail line into standard gauge. - 57.
+10 lakhs, has been able to conduct its operations at a profit and has declared dividends of 12 per cent and 25 per cent during the last two financial years.
+Contracts successfully completed by the Company include a preliminary engineering survey of 350 kilometres of elecproject in Iran; trified double-line another study in Iran about ways and means of increasing the capacity of the broad gauge line from Zahedan to Mirjaveh; the preliminary feasibility cum-economic study for three new railway lines totalling 550 kilometres

+- in Syria; a system study for improving the operational efficiency and maintenance standards of Ghana Railways; techno-economic feasibility study in Nigeria and survey for conversion of that country's rail line into standard gauge. - 55.
 Teams of Indian Railway experts are presently assisting the Philippines National Railways, Ghana National Railways and Zaire National Railways.
-A further notable achievement is the recent winning of a contract, in the face of stiff international competition, for deputing experts to carry out staffing and management study on the Ghana Railways. - 58.
-The Indian Railways Construction Company, apart from taking up certain projects within the country, has recently secured a contract for assistance in track maintenance on the Iranian Railways.
-Tenders submitted by RITES, in association with this Company, for a major railway construction project in Iraq are under consideration. - 59.
+A further notable achievement is the recent winning of a contract, in the face of stiff international competition, for deputing experts to carry out staffing and management study on the Ghana Railways. - 56.
+The Indian Railways Construction Company, apart from taking up certain projects within the country, has recently secured a contract for assistance in track maintenance on the Iranian Railways, Tenders submitted by RITES, in association with this Company, for a major railway construction project in Iraq are under consideration. - 57.
 Securing successive contracts from these developing countries testifies to the level of expertise and technological excellence of the Indian Railways and is a good augury for further collaboration with developing countries in future.